zabertech/motorZaberMotion/README.md

 This section is intended to clarify implementation-specific details and limitations for `zaberAxis` and `zaberController`

 #### zaberAxis
 Can control either a linear or rotary axis.
-Motion commands are sent to ZML in micrometres (linear) or degrees (rotary); one motor-record step is `unitsPerStep` of these units.
-See [Units and resolution](#units-and-resolution) for how this interacts with the record's `MRES` and `EGU` fields.
+Motion commands are sent to ZML in micrometres (linear) or degrees (rotary); one motor-record step is `unitsPerStep` of these units (see `ZaberMotionCreateController` above).

 __setPosition(position)__:
 Implemented as specified.
 Performs unit conversion and calls `set pos <native_units>` as defined [here](https://www.zaber.com/protocol-manual#topic_setting_pos) in Zaber ASCII protocol